enguerranws/import-youtube-videos-as-wp-posts/README.md

 7. Now it should have generated a API Key (e.g. AIzaFyD0aPCQjLFRbLnh4RKbVBlBgVCVSwjbFAg), copy-paste it on the box above.
 8. It's done, congrats :)

-=I got the message : 'Your Youtube API access is not defined, go set it on the settings page.' = It's because you didn't fill the API key field (in the settings page) with your Google API key.
+### I got the message : 'Your Youtube API access is not defined, go set it on the settings page.'
+It's because you didn't fill the API key field (in the settings page) with your Google API key.

-=I got the message : 'There is an error with your API key, it has been rejected by Google API Service.' = This is mostly because you made a mistake typing / copying your API key.
+### I got the message : 'There is an error with your API key, it has been rejected by Google API Service.'
+This is mostly because you made a mistake typing / copying your API key.
 Check the API key field in the Settings page.